-Favourable mentions of extension or maintenance of tariffs to protect internal markets;

-other domestic economic protectionism such as quota restrictions.
+Favourable mentions of extension or maintenance of tariffs to protect internal markets; other domestic economic protectionism such as quota restrictions; in favour of export subsidies.

 407 Protectionism: Negative

 Support for the concept of free trade; otherwise as 406, but negative.